CY83R-3X71NC710N/TeleSync/README.md

 Unlimited storage utilizing telegram with folder sync and file splitting.
 Fast CLI Interface.

 # Why create this?
 To clarify, many other solutions for backups are not "set and forget," which can be problematic because backups need to be consistently run on a schedule.
-That's why I created Telesync, which combines AES encrypted files, file splitting, folder sync, and scheduled runs into a single Python script for a more efficient and reliable backup system.
+That's why I created Telesync, which combines AES encrypted files, file splitting, folder sync, and scheduled runs into a single that combines all of the features together for a more efficient and reliable backup system.

 # Platforms?:
 Currently this is windows only but if it gains enough traction I will bring it over to GNU/Linux and MacOS.